hashgraph/guardian/docs/guardian-in-production/independent-packaged-deployment.md

 ## Dependency tree

-An important step for Guardian project to work as a deployable modular solution out of the box is to catalog its services and determine:&#x20;
+An important step for Guardian project to work as a deployable modular solution out of the box is to catalog its services and determine:

 * which ones are more likely to be replaced by others with exactly the same functionality but deployed using different infrastructure.
 An example of this could be an external mongodb DBaaS.
 * which ones could be replaced with others with some compatibility (these are the ones that require more effort from a development perspective).
 An example of this could be to replace Vault with AWS secrets manager.